psycopg/psycopg/docs/basic/from_pg2.rst

 surprising for people used to several other Python classes wrapping resources, such as files.

-In psycopg3, using :ref:`with connection <with-connection>` will close the connection at the end of the `!with` block, making handling the connection resources more familiar.
+In Psycopg 3, using :ref:`with connection <with-connection>` will close the connection at the end of the `!with` block, making handling the connection resources more familiar.